ilyko96/udacity_flying_car_proj3/README.md

 In this scenario drone has to follow "8" shaped trajectory.

-The second quad uses `FigureEightFF.txt` trajectory, which is given with project.
+The second quad uses `FigureEightFF.txt` trajectory, which is given as a project file.

 The first quad uses `FigureEight.txt` trajectory, which has been generated with `MakePeriodicTrajectory.py` script.
 It increases the speed of trajectory by 50% (meaning, that first quad has to move 1.5 times faster than the second one).